TdfGomes/star-wars-planets/README.md

 ### Prerequisites

-- Node.js (version 14 or later)
+- Node.js (version 20 or later)
-- npm or yarn
+- npm
+- nvm (is optional but recommended)

 ### Installation